michaeljones/pantheon/git-internals/notes.md

     ones get out of our way.
 They don't interrupt our flow.
 Everything else gives us pause for thought.
 Gives us a reason not to do that thing we're about to do because of the effort and trouble or slowness.

-## Commands

-- git cat-file -p <SHA1>

-  To pretty print the contents of a git object.

 ## Talks